Post-discharge care of new-born

-To improve these lacunae and improve post-discharge care, Cognizant Foundation and IIT Madras have partnered to roll out a technology solution for temperature monitoring of new-born babies post-discharge.
-This intervention includes care at home and in the facility, not only through the existing delivery system but also through a digital platform for the health care providers and the family.
+To improve these lacunae and improve post-discharge care, Cognizant Foundation is supporting IIT Madras for a project to roll out a technology solution for temperature monitoring of new-born babies post-discharge.
+This intervention will include care at home and in the facility, not only through the existing delivery system but also through a digital platform for the health care providers and the family.

-The 3-year project is an end-to-end intervention.
+The 3-year project, launched recently, is an end-to-end intervention.
 It involves the hospitals, mothers and new-born babies through wireless monitoring device and connectivity platform.
 The monitoring device – 98.6 Fever Watch – is a compact continuous fever monitoring system through Bluetooth enabled sensor.
 The parents receive the device for use for one month from the date of discharge.
 Helyxon Healthcare – a company incubated by the IIT Madras Healthcare Technology Innovation Centre – has developed the Fever Watch.
+Helyxon’s vision is to enable affordable healthcare delivery to anyone, anywhere and anytime.
 Healthcare Technology Innovation Centre (HTIC) is a joint initiative by IIT Madras and Department of Biotechnology (DBT), Government of India.

 The project will cover at least 10,000 babies and their families/caregivers.
 The four clinical institutions are also beneficiaries through the data and insights they get to improve the overall health system.